 Detox drinks and elixirs get a lot of hype, but sometimes Mother Nature's creations in their simplest form are exactly what your body needs.
 Grapefruit is one such miracle worker that boasts a long list of health benefits.
 For starters, the superfood has more water than almost any other fruit and is high in nutrients and low and calories.
 "Grapefruit is a nutrient-rich tropical fruit that provides vitamins, minerals, and fiber," describes Maya Feller of Maya Feller Nutrition, a registered dietitian nutritionist.
 "There are many varieties that range in color and flavor from sweet and mild to pungent and slightly sour."
 For this reason, grapefruit is often considered an acquired taste, but even if you're not yet a fan, its numerous benefits will have you convinced to incorporate it into your diet.

 The easiest part about getting on board with grapefruit is that there are so many ways to consume it.
 "Grapefruit can be used in many ways from a breakfast component served with eggs and greens to grilled and served with the protein of your choice," suggests Feller.
 "There are no rules about how to cook or prepare grapefruit.
 It can be eaten raw on top of a bed of greens to increase iron absorption or simply peeled and eaten alongside a handful of nuts as a snack between meals."
-We had Feller break down some of the top health benefits of grapefruit in case you're not already convinced.
+We had experts break down some of the top health benefits of grapefruit in case you're not already convinced.

 Provides Tons of Nutrients

 Feller describes grapefruit as wonderfully nutrient dense.
 "Half of one grapefruit provides pectin fiber and approximately 28% of the DRI (dietary reference intakes) for vitamin A and 52% of the DRI for vitamin C, as well as small amounts of calcium, iron, magnesium, and phosphorus," she explains.
+That means it's chock full of the sorts of nutrients that will keep you healthy, energized, and beautified from the inside, out.

 Combats Cell Damage